camunda/camunda-bpm-examples/cockpit/cockpit-failed-jobs-plugin/README.md

 ## What's the point?

 This plugin basically is a showcase of the capabilities of the Cockpit plugin engine which allows creation of dynamic views with a minimum amount of lines of code.
-The other point is to show how the camunda REST API actually works and how handy it is to create a new Cockpit plugin using camunda UI components which are built upon Angular directives.
+The other point is to show how the Camunda REST API actually works and how handy it is to create a new Cockpit plugin using Camunda UI components which are built upon Angular directives.

 ## How to register a Cockpit plugin?